hamsof/Attendance-script/README.md

 This tool is used to automate the process of marking attendance in Ze* H*.
-It uses puppeteer to automate the process of logging in and marking attendance.
+It uses puppeteer to automate the process of clock-in/clock-out at the scheduled times and marking attendance.
+Say no to forgetting the attendance now!

 ## Setup
 1. Create a lambda function in AWS console.
 Set the timeout to 3 minutes and increase the memory to 512MB